Four things you need if you’re a woman over 40

 If you are preparing for or experiencing perimenopause, check out

 ‘Am I Going Mad?’ our online perimenopause retreat

 If you’ve not encountered menstrual awareness before, it is both a tool for physical and spiritual health.
 Instead of the changes in a women’s cycle being regarded as a hindrance to a productive life, when we turn away from the requirement that we be constantly active, we can use our cyclical flow as the key to creativity instead.
 Following our internal seasons lets us rest when we need it, as well as access to a deep well of inspiration from within, before emerging into the world to realise our visions.

 Alexandra regards the menopause as a transitional place in a woman’s life that can be deeply empowering and liberating.
 An awakening to bring women to their calling.

-Alexandra uses the same cycle of menstrual creativity to the organise the process of menopause.
-This might start from when you’re 40 and continue until a year or two after your last bleed, but of course the issues and timing are dependent on your life circumstances past and present.
+Alexandra uses the same cycle of menstrual creativity to organise the process of menopause.
+This might start from when you’re 40 and continue until a year or two after your last bleed, but of course, the issues and timing are dependent on your life circumstances past and present.

-The 5 stages of menopause look like this
+The 5 phases of menopause look like this

 On one hand we face the loss of our identity as fertile caregivers.
 On the other hand, if we can create space for our newly emerging selves, we can vastly expand our consciousness.

 Here we start to embrace the change that is taking place within us, it’s time to let go and to rest.
 If we can listen to our intuition at this time, we can reconnect to a deep sense of ourselves.